 We try to give enough lead time between our calls for submissions and the submission due dates for weavers to be able to propose a project and weave it within that time frame.
-If you would like to propose weaving a project for an issue of either magazine, please fill out the Handwoven Submissions Form with a short description of the item you would like to weave, the type of loom needed for the project (4-shaft, 8-shaft, rigid-heddle, inkle, etc.), the project's weave structure, and the yarns used.
-Part of the proposal is confirming that the yarns you used are readily available and if not, identifying suitable substitutes.
-If you have drafts, photographs, or any other information about your project, it is helpful for us if you attach them to the submissions form.

-The project photographs that are most helpful are:
+If you would like to propose weaving a project for an issue, please fill out the Handwoven Submissions Form with a short description of the item you would like to weave, the type of loom needed for the project (4-shaft, 8-shaft, rigid-heddle, inkle, etc.), the project's weave structure, and the yarns used.
+If you have drafts, photographs, or any other information about your project it is helpful for us if you attach them to the submissions form.
+The photographs that are most helpful are:

 - 1. A full flat photograph of the project so that we can clearly see its shape and size.
 For long projects, please fold them so that both sides are showing. - 2.
 A detail photograph that shows the weave structure and color interaction. - 3.
-A finishing photograph, whether it is fringe, hem, or other. - 4.
+A finishing photograph whether it is fringe, hem, or other. - 4.
 Optional: a styled photograph that shows off your project.
-Please don't overthink this!
+Please don't over think this!
 It's completely optional.

-If we accept your proposal and you haven't already submitted photographs, we will request you submit some photographs of your project as listed above before the photo submissions due date.
+If we accept your proposal and you haven't already submitted photographs, we will request you submit some photographs of your project as listed above.

-Once all proposals with submitted photographs have been received for an issue, an art committee evaluates and chooses projects.
+Once all submissions have been received for an issue, an art committee evaluates and chooses projects.
 We try to balance issues based on project type, loom type, and difficulty of projects.
-Please note that we receive many more 8-shaft projects for Handwoven than any other type, far more than we can publish.
+Please note that we receive many more 8-shaft projects than any other type, far more than we can publish.
 Including a 4-shaft option with your proposal is recommended but not required.

-If your project is picked for an issue, we will set you up for a contract (see below), send you a project return form and project paperwork template, and ask you to send the finished project, the completed paperwork, and any draft or color orders needed to weave your project.
+If your project is picked for an issue, we will set you up for a contract (see below), send you a project return form, project paperwork template, and ask you to send the finished project, the completed paperwork, and any draft or color orders.
 We keep accepted projects throughout production (usually about six months).
-All projects are returned after publication.
+All projects are returned after publication of the article.
 Please pack the item(s) with tissue paper to minimize wrinkling; please do not use Styrofoam peanuts or other artificial packing materials.